 The second infringement will send you to court, where the maximum penalty is $2500.

-Talking to a passenger is different to talking on a mobile phone, as when a dangerous situation arises, the passenger can stop talking and allow you to concentrate on driving safely.
+Talking to a passenger is different from talking on a mobile phone, as when a dangerous situation arises, the passenger can stop talking and allow you to concentrate on driving safely.